-People will read your writing on a computer, a phone, a tablet or any other similar digital device with a screen.
+People will read your writing on a computer, a phone, a tablet, or any other similar digital device with a screen.
 It is sometimes known as digital writing.

 Online writing can come in many forms.
 It can include writing blog posts, articles, reviews, messages, email campaigns, Tweeting, as well as posting comments on websites and social media networks like Facebook.

-As a generalisation, you make your writing available for free and openly on the Internet.
+As a generalization, you make your writing available for free and openly on the Internet.
 It is often called online publishing.
 If you are reading this article, you are a writer, and you are looking for options.

 Prepare for change and more change in publishing

 All facets of writing and publishing are changing at a rapid pace.

 Printed books have now become electronic pdf files, and ebooks face continual uncertainty.

 Online ebook stores are facing headwinds.
 Some of the most prominent players such as Sony and Microsoft have closed up shop.